-A chunky and nicely textured body makes the D7500 a nice camera to hold and use.
-And, it comes with some modern touches like a fully articulating touchscreen to satisfy those used to smartphones.
+A chunky and nicely textured body makes the D7500 a nice camera to hold and use, with some modern touches like a fully articulating touch-screen to satisfy those used to smartphones and the like.

-The trade-off for the lower price includes an autofocusing system that’s not quite on par with the D500 – though it’s still very good.
-You also don’t get the opportunity to shoot quite as fast, with 8fps available, but it’s still very usable for those who don’t shoot action every day.
+The trade off for the lower price includes an autofocusing system that’s not quite on par with the D500, but still very good.
+You also don’t get the opportunity to shoot quite as fast, with 8fps available, but it’s still very useable for those who don’t shoot action every day.

-There have been very few DSLRs announced in recent months and years, but the Rebel T8i is the answer for photographers who like a traditional way of shooting and are looking for their first “proper” camera.
+There have been very few DSLRs announced in recent months and years, but the 850D is the answer for photographers who like a traditional way of shooting and are looking for their first “proper” camera.

 Those looking for a strong set of new innovations won’t find that here, but you do get a solid set of specs, now with added 4K to get you started with.

 You also get a strong battery life, an optical viewfinder (albeit on the small side), and a good vary-angle LCD screen.
-Most importantly, the Rebel T8i is capable of producing some lovely images.
+Most importantly, the 850D is capable of producing some lovely images.

-If you’re not tied to a particular system, you might be better off going for one of the many mirrorless options out there, but if you’re convinced a DSLR is for you, the Rebel T8i is a solid starter option.
+If you’re not tied to a particular system, you might be better off going for one of the many mirrorless options out there, but if you’re convinced a DSLR is for you, the 850D is a solid starter option.

-While you can probably find better mirrorless cameras than the Rebel SL3 (also known as 250D) at its price point, if you’re eager to stick with a traditional DSLR, this is a good one to go for.
+While you can probably find better mirrorless cameras than the 250D at its price point, if you’re keen to stick with a traditional DSLR, this is a good one to go for.

-If you’re looking for your first “proper” camera, but don’t want something too big, this also has the honor of being the world’s smallest DSLR to feature a touchscreen screen.
-At the same time, it has a good range of dials and buttons so it doesn’t feel too cramped.
+If you’re looking for your first “proper” camera, but don’t want to go too mahoosive, this also has the honour of being the world’s smallest DSLR (to feature an articulating screen).
+It’s still got a good range of dials and buttons, so it doesn’t feel too cramped though.

-On the downside, the viewfinder – which is optical – only offers a 95% view of the scene, so you could find some subjects just edging a little out.
-Plus, the 4K video recording is also subject to a crop, making it less than ideal for vloggers.
+On the downside, the viewfinder - which is optical - only offers a 95% view of the scene, so you could find some subjects just edging a little out, while the 4K video recording is subject to a crop making it less than ideal for vloggers.

 Still, if you’re mainly a photographer, this is a good choice to get you started.

-The D5600 is an excellent option for your first DSLR, especially if you can stretch your budget to get some additional lenses to go with the kit optic.
+The D5600 is an excellent option for your first DSLR, especially if your budget can stretch to investing in some additional lenses to go alongside the kit optic.

-One of the most interesting specifications of this camera is that it’s fitted with Snapbridge - that’s a low-powered always-on Bluetooth connection that automatically transfers your shots to your phone for instant sharing on Instagram, etc. What could be better than impressing your friends with DSLR quality shots while on-the-go?
+One of the most interesting specifications of this camera is that it’s fitted with Snapbridge - that’s a low-powered always-on Bluetooth connection which automatically transfers your shots to your phone for instant sharing on Instagram etc. What could be better than impressing your friends with DSLR quality shots while on the go?

-Nevertheless, for those who like to stick to the tried and true way of doing things, the 6D Mark II is a good contender as your first full-frame DSLR, and is currently available at a fantastic price.
+For those who like to stick to a traditional way of shooting, the Canon 6D Mark II is an excellent first full-frame DSLR, and is currently available at a fantastic price.

-This is not a particularly exciting model, but it performs well in a good range of situations.
-Plus, being compatible with a huge range of optics makes it a good choice if your mind is firmly set on the idea of the DSLR.
+This is not a particularly exciting model, but it performs well in a good range of situations and being compatible with a huge range of optics makes it a good choice for those firmly fixed on the idea of the DSLR.